 Understanding is key to anything in life.
 If you don’t fully understand the principles and concepts of what you are doing you can never be fully successful at it.
-This is especially true with LCHF.
-You MUST have at least a basic understanding of the physiology behind LCHF in order to a) apply it fully and effectively in your own life and b) be able to explain clearly to others when people ask “how/why does it work”?
+This is especially true with LIHF.
+You MUST have at least a basic understanding of the physiology behind LIHF in order to a) apply it fully and effectively in your own life and b) be able to explain clearly to others when people ask “how/why does it work”?
 Understanding brings with it confidence and ultimately success!

 After understanding comes “acceptance”.
 You need to accept the new found information regardless of any previous misconceptions/prejudices.
 This usually requires “proof” or “evidence”.
 Acceptance is usually the most difficult part for people, since this might run contrary to any previously held convictions, cultural and/or religious norms.
-This is very much the case with LCHF.
+This is very much the case with LIHF.
 The current “low fat” meme has been so strong for the last 40 yrs or so that this is very hard to shift out of both the individual and society as a whole.
 Yet the evidence is all around us that “low fat” is not working.
 Obesity rates are sky-rocketing out of control globally and there is no sign of the upward trend changing in the near future.

 The food we eat can be broken down into 3 main macronutrients, namely: PROTEINS, FATS & CARBOHYDRATES.
 The role of each with regards to our physiology is as follows: